quantumlib/Stim/doc/python_api_reference_vDev.md

             "timeline-3d-html": Same 3d model as 'timeline-3d' but
                 embedded into an HTML web page containing an interactive THREE.js viewer for the 3d model.
-            "detector-slice-text": An ASCII diagram of the stabilizers that detectors declared by the circuit correspond to during the TICK instruction identified by the `tick` argument.
+            "detslice-text": An ASCII diagram of the stabilizers that detectors declared by the circuit correspond to during the TICK instruction identified by the `tick` argument.
-            "detector-slice-svg": An SVG image of the stabilizers that detectors declared by the circuit correspond to during the TICK instruction identified by the `tick` argument.
+            "detslice-svg": An SVG image of the stabilizers that detectors declared by the circuit correspond to during the TICK instruction identified by the `tick` argument.
 For example, a detector slice diagram of a